0zrk23/my-portfolio/README.md

 ## Description

 This is a portfolio created by me (Gustavo Carrillo) with the aim to show the work I have done to potential employers or anyone who is interested.
-This webpage was created to show my ability to create a website from scratch as show my mastery over HTML and CSS.
+This webpage was created to show my ability to create a website from scratch and show my mastery over HTML and CSS.
 As of this moment, I have two completed works (not including this webpage).

 ## Links
 - [My Portfolio](https://0zrk23.github.io/my-portfolio/)